3derekmason/cli-mood/README.md

 - **`act`** `<activity>`

-  - Show entries for a specific activity or list all unique activities if no argument is provided.
+  - Show entries and average for a specific activity or list all activities if no argument is provided.

 - **`help`**